Texas-Robotics-Academy/markdown/2025/exercise_obstacles.md

 - Modify your buttonPress() and printMenu() methods. buttonPress() should allow you to change _forwardSpeed, _backLeft, _backRight, and _backupTime. printMenu() should print the values of these new variables, rather than the old ones.

+- Comment out the part of reactToObstacles() that prints to LCD 1, or simply delete it.

 {{+}}Exercise 8.2, 8_2{{+}}